PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Requirements:**

-- For Freshman/Sophomores: Having taken COS 226 (B+ or better typically)
+- Having taken COS 226 (B+ or better typically)

-- For Juniors: UCA experience in any course (or being a lab TA)
+- Must be comfortable interacting with students in a supportive and professional manner, as this position involves significant direct student contact.

-- For Seniors: Grading experience in COS 226
+- Prior grading or lab TA experience is preferred but not required.

 ### UCA Manager position (aka Grading Manager)